Welcome to the Morningside Heritage Association website.

 Our programme of talks for the session 2016-2017 will start in October.
 Details are available here.

-Our first meeting takes place on 4 October 2016 and is a talk on the Life of Eric Liddell by Sue Caton.
+Our next meeting takes place on 1 November 2016 and is a talk "Reflections on the Police Service in Scotland" by Dr John McGowan.

 We exist to promote the study of the history of the Morningside area of Edinburgh, Scotland, UK.
 We were founded in 1982.